Psalm 32 -The Blessings of Forgiveness, Protection, and Guidance

 c.
 You are my hiding place; You shall preserve me from trouble; You shall surround me with songs of deliverance: Setting one term upon another, David gloried in the protection he now felt as one in fellowship with God and under His care.

 · God Himself was his hiding place, a secure shelter.
-A good hiding place has strength, height, is not easily seen, and is reliable.
+A good hiding place has strength and height, is not easily seen, and is reliable.
 In more modern phrasing we might say that Jesus is our safe-room or panic-room.

 · David found security surrounded by God’s own songs of deliverance, sung in the joy and confidence of victory.